 Introduction

-The Norwegian Refugee Council (NRC) is an independent humanitarian organiation helping people forced to flee.
+The Norwegian Refugee Council (NRC) is an independent humanitarian organisation helping people forced to flee.
 NRC works in crises across 40 countries, providing life-saving and long-term assistance to millions of people every year.
 In 2023, NRC reached 9.7 million people in need of humanitarian assistance.

 In order to strengthen NRC’s ability to secure donor funding, we are hereby inviting companies with excellent proposal development skills and experience to this bidding process.
 Given the current funding landscape for humanitarian and development assistance, NRC has a strategic ambition to have surge capacity to support our offices in proposal development for funding opportunities.
 Companies selected under the proposed framework agreement will play a contributing role in achieving this ambition.